mvolkmann/blog/src/ocaml.md

 - `_build`, `bin`, `lib`, and `test` directories
 - main source file `bin/main.ml`
 - unit test file `test/test_{project_name}.ml`.

+It's a bit odd that the `bin` directory is used to hold source files rather than executables created by a build process.

 When using git for version control, the `_build` directory should be added in the `.gitignore` file.